coftob/My-very-productive-Processing-class/README.md

 ![insomnia2](/insomnia_simulator/insomnia2.PNG)

-The start menu explains the setting.
+The start menu explains the setting.<br/>

 ![insomnia3](/insomnia_simulator/insomnia3.PNG)

-The slide controllers can change the value of the opacity, speed, amount and size of the stressmonsters.
+The slide controllers can change the value of the opacity, speed, amount and size of the stressmonsters.<br/>

 ![insomnia4](/insomnia_simulator/stressmonster.jpg)